khomenkosasha/sofia_bod/README.md

 * A transferable methodological framework for other cities.
 * Evidence-based urban planning and health policy.

+## Data availability

+The input and output data from this analyzis are stored in the Zenodo repository: https://zenodo.org/records/17799811 (INPUT DATA) AND https://zenodo.org/records/17800432 (OUTPUT DATA)

 ## License

 This project is licensed under the **GPL-3.0** license.